 Attendance policy: Class attendance is required and crucial to your development as a student and future counselor.
-New counseling skills will be introduced and practiced during each class.
-Please email me if you will be absent from any class.
-You will be allowed to miss one class with no penalty.
-There will be a grade reduction (5-point deduction to the final course grade) for each unexcused absence after the first.
-Two or more absences may result in grade of "F" (at the instructor's discretion).
+Please send an email if you will be absent from any class.
+You will be allowed one absence with no penalty.
+There will be a grade reduction (2.5-point deduction to the professionalism grade) for each unexcused absence after the first.